What to Wear to York Racecourse.

 Gentlemen do have to wear a tie (or bow tie, cravat) in the County Stand and if you are hoping to win the ‘Best Dressed Festival Racegoer’ or be part of the ‘Best Dressed Couple’ then the choice of tie will help pull your look together.

-A safe bet when wearing a patterned shirt is to wear a plain tie.
+If you’re wondering what to wear to York Racecourse, a safe bet when wearing a patterned shirt is to wear a plain tie.
 If you are feeling daring then team with a patterned tie – just don’t choose the same pattern, vary the size of the print and pick out a less dominant colour from your shirt to be the dominant colour for the tie.

 The Pocket Square